gojimmypi/RFID_Logger/README.md

 # Low Power Mode

-Unfortunately, the D1 LED on the blue version of the board is a straight 1K power to ground as shown on the [schematic](./doc/RFID_Schematic.png).
+Unfortunately, the D1 LED on the blue version of the board is a straight 10K power to ground as shown on the [schematic](./doc/RFID_Schematic.png).
-This LED drops about 1.8v so we have (3.3 - 1.8) / 1000 = 1.5mA wasted on a power indicator we can't even control.
+This LED drops about 1.8v so we have (3.3 - 1.8) / 10,000 = 0.15mA (150 microamps) wasted on a power indicator we can't even control.
+Ok, this is not a lot.
+On battery, every microamp counts.
 The entire RFID board consumes just under 10mA during normal operation (9.67mA measured).

-See section `8.6 Power reduction modes` (page 33) of the [MFRC522 data sheet](./docs/MFRC522.pdf) and
+See section `8.6 Power reduction modes` (page 33) of the [MFRC522 data sheet](./docs/MFRC522.pdf) and TODO...

 There's a [SunFounder Mifare RC522 Card Reader](https://www.amazon.com/dp/B00E0ODLWQ/) that is more expensive, but appears to